fouratrachid/fouratrachid/README.md

 ### Hi there 👋
 **I'm Fourat Rachid, a software engineering student from Tunisia.**
-- 🌱 I’m passionate about Artitficial Intelligence and Data Science.
+- 🌱 I’m passionate about Artitficial Intelligence and Data Science and Mobile development .
 - 👯 Always ready to collaborate on projects related to ML, DL and Data Science.
+- 🌱 I’m currently learning Flutter.
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/fourat-rachid-21b244204/)